ACTIVITY & RECOVERY

 According to a 2014 study, exercise may increase your chances of long term prostate cancer survival.
 Whether it is a few steps taken inside the house or a 60 minute walk outside, it all counts.
 The duration of each outing will vary based on where you are in your healing process.

 Start by counting steps, then move to counting minutes, building your practice and incorporating other activities (yard work, golf, hunting, running, biking, etc.) as your body will allow.
 Each day add more steps or time to what you had done the previous day.
-Slow and steady progress is the key
+Slow and steady progress is the key.

 To meet your goals, we've developed the Recovery Activity Tracker so you can keep tabs on each outing.
 While recovery can feel painfully slow and tedious at time, tracking your activity can help you see tangible progress over time, so you celebrate the little wins, from week to week, and one month to the next.